Quasar: Development of physical understanding (1960s)

-An extreme redshift could imply great distance and velocity but could also be due to extreme mass or perhaps some other unknown laws of nature.
+An extreme redshift could imply a great distance and velocity, but could also be due to extreme mass or an unknown law of nature.
 Extreme velocity and distance would also imply immense power output, which lacked explanation.
-The small sizes were confirmed by interferometry and by observing the speed with which the quasar as a whole varied in output, and by their inability to be seen in even the most powerful visible-light telescopes as anything more than faint starlike points of light.
-But if they were small and far away in space, their power output would have to be immense and difficult to explain.
+The small sizes were confirmed by interferometry and by observing how quickly the quasar as a whole varied in output, and by their inability to be seen with even the most powerful visible-light telescopes as anything more than faint, starlike points of light.
+However, if they were small and far away, their power output would have to be immense for their size, making them difficult to explain.
 Equally, if they were very small and much closer to this galaxy, it would be easy to explain their apparent power output, but less easy to explain their redshifts and lack of detectable movement against the background of the universe.

 Schmidt noted that redshift is also associated with the expansion of the universe, as codified in Hubble's law.
-If the measured redshift was due to expansion, then this would support an interpretation of very distant objects with extraordinarily high luminosity and power output, far beyond any object seen to date.
+If the measured redshift was due to relative velocity caused by inflation, then this would support an interpretation of very distant objects with extraordinarily high luminosity and power output, far beyond any object observed to date.
 This extreme luminosity would also explain the large radio signal.
 Schmidt concluded that 3C 273 could either be an individual star around 10 km wide within (or near to) this galaxy, or a distant active galactic nucleus.
-He stated that a distant and extremely powerful object seemed more likely to be correct.
+Schmidt stated that for quasars to be distant and extremely powerful objects seemed more likely to be correct.

 Schmidt's explanation for the high redshift was not widely accepted at the time.
-A major concern was the enormous amount of energy these objects would have to be radiating, if they were distant.
-In the 1960s no commonly accepted mechanism could account for this.
+A major concern was the enormous amount of energy these objects would have to be radiating if they were distant.
+In the 1960s, no commonly accepted mechanism could account for this.
 The currently accepted explanation, that it is due to matter in an accretion disc falling into a supermassive black hole, was only suggested in 1964 by Edwin E. Salpeter and Yakov Zeldovich, and even then it was rejected by many astronomers, as at this time the existence of black holes at all was widely seen as theoretical.